kimberlypn/Shambomon/README.md

 the same game name will be placed in the same game to play against each other.
 ![game name form](screenshots/game-name.png)

-There are 12 different Pokémon to choose from.
+There are twelve different Pokémon to choose from.
 ![character selection page](screenshots/character-selection.png)

 If the room does not have two players yet, users will see a "Waiting" message